hanabi/hanabi.github.io/docs/level_1.md

 ### Save Clues

 - You are **only** allowed to give a *Save Clue* to a card that is on chop.
+  - This means that if a clue focuses a non-chop card, then it must be a *Play Clue*!
 - Furthermore, you are **not** allowed to give a *Save Clue* to any card you want.
 You are **only** allowed to give a *Save Clue* on these specific cards:
   1) 5's (with a *5 Save* clue, e.g. number 5)
   2) 2's (with a *2 Save* clue, e.g. number 2)